jake-white/PyCaster/README.md

 # PyCaster
-This is a raycasting tool that will display 2D coordinate maps in pseudo-3D using raycasting.
+This is a raycasting tool that will display 2D coordinate maps in pseudo-3D using raycasting and can be used to create games including custom maps, enemies, music, settings, etc.

-It is under development for the CSCI 23000 final project.
+It is currently under development for the CSCI 23000 final project.

+#Documentation
+The PyCaster documentation is available at http://jake-white.github.io/PyCaster/docs/

 # Installation Instructions
 To use this program, you will need to install pygame (gaming/drawing engine), which can be found in the lib folder of this project (32/64-bit files were both included).
 If you're not using Python 3.5, you will probably need to download the correct version of it yourself.